Jefferson Holt: References to Holt in R.E.M. songs

 Holt is referenced in the song "Little America," from 1984's Reckoning album.
 The song's (and album's) last line, "Jefferson, I think we're lost," was changed to "Washington, I think we're lost" when the song was revived for live shows, as evidenced in a 2007 performance on the two-CD Live at The Olympia set in 2009.

+Holt is also referenced in the song "Can't Get There from Here" from 1985's Fables of the Reconstruction.
+A line in the second verse is, "Lawyer Jeff he knows the low-down".